kyuQee/kyuqee.github.io/posts/math-for-quant-part-1.md

 This is the method that occurred to me, when I tried to solve this problem.

-If one plays around with the problem long enough, drawing multiple sketches, we might notice this
+If one plays around with the problem long enough, drawing multiple sketches, we might notice this&mdash;

 <br>
 <img src="/static/images/mathforquant/math-for-quant-part-1-2.svg" style="height: 300px !important"  class="invertible">